tawfik575/gradient-background-color-generator/README.md

 This website includes the following features:

-* Choose the two colors manually using color pickers.
+* Choose two colors manually using color pickers.
 * Generate a random gradient background color with a single button click.
 * Copy the generated CSS code for the generated gradient background color which can be used in any projects.